prateektiwari724/CodeAlpha_SynoraAI/README.md

 <div align="center">

-⭐ If you like this project, consider giving it a star on GitHub ⭐
+If you like this project, consider giving it a star on GitHub.

 </div>